Industrial Specialist - Federal Salaries of 2018

-In 2016, the Bureau of Prisons/Federal Prison System hired the most employees titled Industrial Specialist, with an average salary of $86,903.
+In 2018, the National Institute of Standards and Technology hired the most employees titled Industrial Specialist, with an average salary of $135,462.

 Government Industrial Specialist jobs are classified under the General Schedule (GS) payscale.
 The minimum paygrade for a Industrial Specialist job is GS-4, and the highest paygrade that can be attained within this job series is GS-15.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.